NaomiProject/Naomi/CONTRIBUTING.md

 If everything up to this point has been done correctly but your PR has not been approved or merged, here are some things to look out for.

 * Double check that everything was done correctly.
-* Refernce the status label for the PR, this can give you information that might tell you whats wrong.
+* Reference the status label for the PR, this can give you information that might tell you what's wrong.
 * Make sure you have signed the CLA and your code has been reviewed by at least one maintainer.

 By all means if none of this applies and everything is in order, please reach out to one of the core team and we will be happy to look into what the issue is.

 # Community

- Naomi is always looking to grow its community whether you are a developer or someone whom has interest in the project.
+ Naomi is always looking to grow its community whether you are a developer or someone who has interest in the project.
 You can join our [forum](https://community.projectnaomi.com) to talk with others as well as spread the work about Naomi.
 Every small step leads Naomi in the right direction.